kultur666-com/www/docs/_posts/2015-12-31-life-is-a-dream-as-dreams-are-a-reality.md

 ---
 id: 9180
-title: 'Life Is A Dream As Dreams Are A Reality'
+title: Life Is A Dream As Dreams Are A Reality
 date: '2015-12-31T07:17:30+00:00'
 author: syr3fx
 excerpt: 'About memories within dreams.'